ZakiZtraki/AndruinoBeginner/content/lessons/day25/lesson.md

   if (!client.connected()) {
     reconnect();
   }
-  client.loop(); // processes incoming messages and maintains the connection【322305423900976†L338-L342】
+  client.loop(); // processes incoming messages and maintains the connection
   // ... publish sensor data at intervals (see below) }
 ```

 Here we generate a unique client ID using the ESP32’s MAC address so that multiple devices can connect to the same broker without collision.
-The `client.loop()` call must run frequently to keep the connection alive and to trigger the callback function when a new message arrives【322305423900976†L338-L342】.
+The `client.loop()` call must run frequently to keep the connection alive and to trigger the callback function when a new message arrives ([PubSubClient API](https://pubsubclient.knolleary.net/api)).

 ## Publishing sensor readings